Egyptian Society, Arts, and Culture

 Music and dance are documented by the Ragab Moftah Collection on Coptic music, the records of the Cairo Choral Society, and small sheet music holdings.
 In addition, the photograph collection of studio photographer Van-Leo includes portraits of musicians, singers, and dancers in Egypt.
 Audio recordings of music performances can be found in the Voice of America radio archive, and video recordings of music and dance performances are found in the holdings of the AUC University Archives.

-A number of archival collections reflect Egyptian social change and activism.
+Women’s history in Egypt and beyond is a theme of many RBSCL holdings.
 Collections documenting efforts in the area of women’s rights include those of pioneering feminists Huda Shaarawi and Doreya Shafik.
 Shaarawi’s papers relate to her philanthropic efforts and reforms she advocated in the early 20th century, and Aziza Hussein’s a variety of social causes in the second half of the century.
 Besides these archives, women’s history is reflected in extensive photographic holdings (like Van-Leo’s portraiture), periodicals (such as L'Egyptienne and Bint Al-Nil or popular image-rich magazines like Al-Musawwar), and books (for example, Elizabeth Cooper's 1914 The Women of Egypt).

 Contemporary Egyptian politics are also reflected, notably in the collection of the University on the Square: Documenting Egypt’s 21st Century Revolution project, which in addition to oral history recordings, photographs, and videos contains banners, signs, leaflets, newspapers, and artifacts related to the demonstrations of January 25, 2011 and its aftermath.
 Other holdings include posters and other promotional material from recent Presidential and Parliamentary election campaigns.
 The RBSCL’s Web Archive contains numerous internet-based resources in these areas.

-Prominent Egyptian journalists are represented in the Archives, which house personal papers collections of Mustafa Amin (1914 - 1997) and Anis Mansour (1925-2011), who commented on Egyptian politics and society and who maintained relationships with national leaders.
-The original political cartoons of Armenian-Egyptian cartoonist Alexander Saroukhan depict his commentary on the political events and society of his day.
+Journalism in Egypt represents an RBSCL strength.
+Archival collections for prominent Egyptian journalists are available, including the personal papers collections of Mustafa Amin (1914-1997) and Anis Mansour (1925-2011), who commented on Egyptian politics and society and who maintained relationships with national leaders.
+Other collections, like that of Hussein Bicar, include their work as columnists.
+The original political cartoons of Armenian-Egyptian cartoonist Ahmed Toughan depict his commentary on the political events and society of his day.
+RBSCL also has strong holdings of historical magazines and newspapers, such as Al-Musawwar, dating to the late 19th century.
+The Web archive also documents two decades of related internet websites.

-Economic conditions in Egypt are reflected in many archival collections, in correspondence and other documents that make note of financial matters, prices, professions, etc..
+Economics and business documentation includes printed sources like books and magazines, and economic conditions in Egypt are reflected in many archival collections, in correspondence and other documents that make note of financial matters, prices, professions, etc..
 Business archives are the focus of several collections, including ledgers related to an Alexandria cotton trading firm and of a Nile delta farm, and the Gazarin collection related to the automotive industry in Egypt.
 The Archives also houses archival material and publications collected by AUC’s Economic and Business History Research Center, along with its extensive set of oral histories.
+The Web archive also documents two decades of related internet websites.

 Other holdings document foreign communities and expatriates in Egypt, such as the papers of British citizen K.A.C.
 Creswell, Armenian photographer Van-Leo, and Swiss-Austrian artist Margot Veillon.
 Other resources include Judge Jasper Brinton’s research material about the American community in Egypt, and the collections of foreign faculty members from the American University in Cairo.
 Archives like these are supplemented by oral history interviews and publications like the British community’s Sphinx magazine (late 19th to mid-20th century) and the German-language Papyrus magazine (1979-present).
+A collection of “grey literature” related to refugees and refugee relief organizations is also available.
 AUC’s University Archives includes records, especially those of the faculty services coordinator, that relate to life for foreigners in Egypt.
 Finally, there are collections of websites related to religious groups and ethnic and foreign communities in the library’s Web Archive.